 To take one sample every minute, the Sampling Interval should be set to one minute.
-That way, SatLink 3 will take 60 samples every hour, with approximately a one-minute break between each sample.
+That way, 60 samples will be taken every hour, with approximately a one-minute break between each sample.

-If the sensor being used was noisy and needed filtering, SatLink 3 could take several Subsamples and average them into each sample.
+If the sensor being used was noisy and needed filtering, several Subsamples could be collected and averaged into one sample.

-In the setup for temperature above, if the number of Subsamples were set to five, SatLink 3 would take five readings at the start of every minute and average them.
+In the setup for temperature above, if the number of Subsamples were set to five, five readings would be collected at the start of every minute and averaged.
 That result would be used as a sample.
 Once an hour, 60 samples would be averaged into a final result.